Madhouse (band): History

-The title of each song on each album is also its numerical designation on the record (e.g., the third song on the first album is titled, “Three”).
+The title of each song on each album is also its numerical designation on the record (e.g., the third song on the first album is titled "Three").
 Cover art for both albums featured Maneca Lightner playing with a small dog, reminiscent of a 1940s pinup photograph.
 The videos from 16 were more 1940s gangster-themed.
-The cover of 16 features the subtitle "new directions in garage music", an homage to Miles Davis' Directions in Music series (in 2002–2003, Prince would dub a jazz album series of his own: New Directions In Music).
-The only vocals on either album consists mainly of audio snippets lifted from the first two Godfather films and samples of Vanity simulating an orgasm (from the Vanity 6 outtake "Vibrator", later used on Prince's own song "Orgasm" from Come.)
-There is also a short unreleased 1987 movie, entitled "Hard Life", featuring Madhouse.
+The cover of 16 features the subtitle "new directions in garage music", an homage to Miles Davis' Directions in Music series (in 2002–2003, Prince would dub a jazz album series of his own New Directions in Music).
+The only vocals on either album consists mainly of audio snippets lifted from the first two Godfather films and samples of Vanity simulating an orgasm (from the Vanity 6 outtake "Vibrator", later used on Prince's own song "Orgasm" from Come).
+There is also a short unreleased 1987 movie, titled Hard Life, featuring Madhouse.

-At least two other Madhouse albums were later recorded and remain unreleased, both albums entitled "24".
+At least two other Madhouse albums were later recorded and remain unreleased, both albums titled 24.

-The first "24" was recorded in 1988, mostly by Prince and Eric Leeds.
+The first 24 was recorded in 1988, mostly by Prince and Eric Leeds.
 Only one track eventually emerged, heavily edited, on Leeds' 1991 solo-album Times Squared and only bootlegged copies of the whole album are available.
 This album is more "electronic" than the first two, with a lot of drum programming, samples and keyboards.
 "21" through "24", also known as "The Dopamine Rush Suite", also feature vocals.

-The second "24" was recorded in 1993 with a line-up consisting of Prince (keyboards), Leeds (saxophone), Levi Seacer, Jr. (guitar), Sonny T. (bass) and Michael B. (drums).
+The second 24 was recorded in 1993 with a line-up consisting of Prince (keyboards), Leeds (saxophone), Levi Seacer Jr. (guitar), Sonny T. (bass) and Michael B. (drums).
 Only two tracks were officially released, "17 (Penetration)" (as "17" on the 1-800-NEW-FUNK 1994 compilation) and on the CD single "Standing at the Altar", the other one "Asswoop" (or "Asswhuppin' in a Trunk") in 2001, via Prince's website.
 There was also a limited release on the "NPG Sampler Experience" promo cassette, handed out during the 1995 Gold Tour, which contains excerpts from three tracks from this album: "Asswoop", "Ethereal Segue", and "Parlour Games".
 The album in its entirely is circulating on bootleg.